 | Total Effective Compensation | $79,400 | $83,800 |

-As this simplified example shows, the offer with the lower base salary can provide significantly higher total value when the benefits system is designed to build your wealth.
+See the point?
+The lower-salary offer can deliver way more total value if the benefits system is designed to build your wealth.

 Don't be shy.
-HR expects informed candidates to ask about benefits.
-Go beyond "what's the deductible?" with these targeted questions:
+HR expects informed candidates to dig into benefits.
+Go beyond "what's the deductible?" with these:

-- "Can you explain the long-term strategy for managing healthcare costs?
-Is the company exploring innovative models that align preventive health with employee wealth building?"
+- "What's the long-term strategy for managing healthcare costs?
+Is the company looking at innovative models that tie preventive health to wealth building?"

-- "Beyond the premium, what mechanisms are in place to actually reduce my family's out-of-pocket spending and financial stress related to care?"
+- "Beyond the premium, what actually reduces my family's out-of-pocket spending and financial stress?"

-- "How does the plan support proactive health?
-Are there programs that financially reward me for prevention, rather than just treating sickness?"
+- "How does the plan reward proactive health?
+Are there financial incentives for prevention, not just treatment?"

-- "What is the five-year trend for premium increases?
-How is the company working to bend that cost curve?"
+- "What's the five-year trend for premium increases?
+How is the company bending that cost curve?"

-Ultimately, comparing healthcare benefits is a powerful exercise in valuing your health and your financial future.
-The most forward-thinking companies are moving beyond traditional insurance to integrated ecosystems that treat employee health as an asset that compounds wealth.
-By systematically analyzing costs, networks, and innovative value streams, you can choose the offer that provides not just a job, but a true partnership in building your long-term well-being and financial security.
+Comparing healthcare benefits is about your health and your financial future.
+The best companies are moving beyond old insurance to integrated systems that treat employee health as an asset — something that compounds wealth.
+By looking at costs, networks, and innovative value streams, you can pick the offer that partners with you in building long-term well-being and financial security.